mdoege/PySynth/README.md

 There are also three synthesizers which can be played in real-time, e.g. from a MIDI keyboard or other MIDI source.
 They all require [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/) and [mido](https://github.com/mido/mido):

-* multi_synth.py: a polyphonic synthesizer with eight-note polyphony by default
+* multi_synth.py: polyphonic additive synthesizer with eight-note polyphony by default
-* multi_wave.py: a polyphonic wavetable synthesizer which uses a piano wavetable from Surge XT by default
+* multi_wave.py: polyphonic wavetable synthesizer which uses a piano wavetable from Surge XT by default
-* midi_synth.py: a simple monophonic synthesizer
+* midi_synth.py: simple monophonic additive synthesizer

-Multi_synth.py and midi_synth.py sound similar to PySynth A or B.
+Multi_synth.py and midi_synth.py use three sine waves like PySynth A and an exponential decay like PySynth B, so they sound very similar to PySynth A and B.

 ## Installation